Biography

 She was invited to share her thoughts on a panel discussion, Tonal Distancing with DVCAI via Zoom in 2020.

 McFarlane was born in Fort Lauderdale, to Jamaican parents.
 She attended the Atlanta College of Art and graduated with a BFA in Illustration.
 She was a Resident Artist at the Lauderhill Arts Center for 6 years.
-She lives and works in Fort Lauderdale, Florida.
+She lives and works in Miami, Florida.